About Your Stay

-The Pardee Hospital Auxiliary delivers mail each morning.
+Pardee Volunteer Services delivers mail each morning.
 Letters and parcels that arrive after you have been discharged are forwarded to your home.
 Stamps and stationery may be purchased in our gift shop.
 Outgoing mail may be left at the nurses' station or given to a volunteer.

 From the time of your admission, Pardee's case management team begins planning for any continued care you may need after you leave the hospital.
 This team consists of: